 Natural language understanding

 - Cong, Y. (2024).
 Manner implicatures in large language models.
-Nature Scientific Reports.
+Scientific Reports.
 [PDF].

 - Cong, Y. and Rayz, R. (2025).
 Language models demonstrate the good-enough processing seen in humans.
 In Proceedings of CogSci.
-[PDF].
-[Poster]
+[PDF] [Poster]

 - Britton, J.R.; Cong, Y.; Hsu, Y-Y.; Chersoni, E.; and Blache, P. (2024).
 On the Influence of Discourse Connectives on the Predictions of Humans and Language Models.
 Frontiers in Human Neuroscience.
 [PDF].